THE COMPANY’S HISTORY & OUR CRAFTSMEN

 Special Commission Leatherwork

-Dr. Aldo Gucci commissioned the Company to produce a range of games for his famous luxury design house – something of a coup for a non-Italian producer.
+Dr. Aldo Gucci commissioned the Company to produce a range of games for his famous luxury design house – something of a coup for a non-Italian producer and a proud luxury leather work company based in the UK.
 Tiffany turned to us for a range of travel games, as did the most luxurious of travel, the celebrated Venice Simplon Orient Express train.

 Many other special commissions followed, including the World’s most expensive Monopoly®, encrusted in jewels, bound in exotic Alligator with inlaid in precious metals and a special solid gold alongside a Diamond Backgammon for a private jet.